Holiday Season Baking Spice Guide: Nutmeg, Vanilla and Cinnamon

 Few things smell as lovely as whole spices, especially the first time you get a package of them in the mail.
 Opening the container for the first time, you might find yourself giddy at the thought of using them in your upcoming holiday menu—though at first glance, you might be at a loss as to how to use whole spices in your culinary exploits!

-Spices like whole nutmeg, vanilla beans, and cinnamon sticks might seem intimidating to use in your home kitchen at first, but rest assured, it's absolutely worth it, as the final result will be brimming with extra flavor.
+Spices like whole nutmeg, vanilla beans, green cardamom pods, and cinnamon sticks might seem intimidating to use in your home kitchen at first, but rest assured, it's absolutely worth it, as the final result will be brimming with extra flavor.
 We have a few tips to help you add the perfect flavors to your seasonal fare.
 If you’re ready to make sure your dishes pack a flavorful punch, check out this guide on whole spices, which includes best practices for using festive whole spices and our favorite holiday foods to incorporate them into.

 How to Use Whole Nutmeg